To the student

 Learning through play

-Babies (human or other animal) use play as a way of learning about the world.
+Human and animal babies play as a way of learning about the world.
 For example, when a baby first encounters a new object, what does she do?
-She pokes at it, prods it, turns it upside down, all to explore the properties of the new object.
+She pokes at it, pushes it, turns it upside down, and explores all the properties of the new object.

-This is a great way to explore a new coding concept.
+This is a great way for you to explore a new coding concept.
 What happens if you change the value of this variable?
 What happens if you change the order of these statements?
 What happens if you omit a particular keyword?
-A lot of learning how your code relates to the behavior of your program is playing around, poking and prodding and changing things and observing the results.

 Give yourself time and space to explore.